 Your grounds for appeal must fall into one or more of the following categories:

-that there has been an administrative error or that some other material irregularity relevant to the assessments has occurred.
+a) That there has been an administrative error or that some other material irregularity relevant to the assessments has occurred.

-that the assessment procedure and/or examinations were not conducted in accordance with the approved regulations.
+b) That the assessment procedure and/or examinations were not conducted in accordance with the approved regulations.